 Yes, the least common multiple of two numbers is always divisible by those numbers' greatest common factor.

-The greatest common factor of two distinct primes is always 1.
+The greatest common factor between two numbers.
+There is no term.